Are new TLDs good for SEO?

-When we think to search something, Google strikes in our mind as it is recognized and trusted by people at large than the other search engines.
-You might know Google ranks the websites domains such as .com, .org, .net and provides best search results.
-With the fact that more and more new TLD’s are coming every year and even a domain registration in India is picking up with more than 900+ Types Of Domain Extension That You Can Register In India (List of gTLD’s), The news in the centre is Google has announced two days back that how they will rate the new gTLD!
+When we think to search for something, Google strikes in our mind as it is recognized and trusted by people than the other search engines.
+You might know Google ranks the websites domains such as .com, .org, .net and provides the best search results.
+With the fact that more and more new TLDs are coming every year and even a domain registration in India is picking up with more than 900+ Types Of Domain Extension That You Can Register In India (List of gTLD’s).

 What is gLTD?

-Q: Will a .BRAND TLD be given any more or less weight than a .com?
+Will .BRAND TLD be given any more or less weight than .com?

-Q: What about real ccTLDs (country code top-level domains): will Google favour ccTLDs (like .uk, .ae, etc.) as a local domain for people searching in those countries?
+What about real ccTLDs (country code top-level domains): will Google favor ccTLDs (like .uk, .ae, etc.) as a local domain for people searching in those countries?

 As per google, they treat these moves the same as any other site move.
 That said, domain changes can take time to be processed for search (and outside of search, users expect email addresses to remain valid over a longer period of time), so it’s generally best to choose a domain that will fit your long-term needs.